LeetLLM

 • •Learning: optimizing parameters from data at training time (e.g., gradient descent, reinforcement learning)

 Both convert compute into performance.
 Neither requires encoding human domain knowledge.
-And both have, historically, displaced every hand-engineered alternative.
+Both have, historically, displaced every hand-engineered alternative.

 In the 1970s-90s, chess AI was dominated by programs with hand-crafted evaluation functions: piece-square tables, pawn structure analysis, king safety metrics, and endgame databases, all designed by chess experts.
 These programs were impressive but fragile.
 Each new improvement required painstaking human engineering.

 Then came Deep Blue (1997), which used massive hardware parallelism to search ~200 million positions per second.
 It still used hand-tuned evaluation, but compute was doing most of the work.
-The final nail came with AlphaZero (2017) [2], which learned to play chess entirely from self-play using zero human knowledge beyond the rules.
+The culmination was AlphaZero (2017) [2], which learned to play chess entirely from self-play using zero human knowledge beyond the rules.
 Starting from random play, it surpassed every hand-engineered chess program within hours of training on a TPU (Tensor Processing Unit) cluster.

-The expert knowledge accumulated over decades of chess programming was rendered obsolete by a general algorithm (MCTS + neural network evaluation) powered by compute.
+The expert knowledge accumulated over decades of chess programming was made obsolete by a general algorithm (MCTS + neural network evaluation) powered by compute.

 Go was considered the frontier of game AI due to its enormous branching factor (b≈250b \approx 250b≈250 vs. chess's b≈35b \approx 35b≈35).
 For decades, the strongest Go programs used pattern databases hand-designed by Go experts: joseki dictionaries, life-and-death solvers, influence maps.